Flynn told Mueller people tied to Trump and Congress tried to obstruct probe

 The communications could have "affected both his willingness to cooperate and the completeness of that cooperation," special counsel Robert Mueller wrote in the court filings.

 Flynn even provided a voicemail recording of one such communication, the court papers say.
-"In some instances, the SCO was unaware of the outreach until being alerted to it by the defendant," Mueller wrote.
+"In some instances, the (special counsel's office) was unaware of the outreach until being alerted to it by the defendant," Mueller wrote.

+No other details were provided in the filing, but the Mueller report noted that President Donald Trump's personal lawyer left a voicemail message for Flynn in late November 2017 that addressed the possibility of him cooperating with the government.

+"[I]t wouldn't surprise me if you've gone on to make a deal with ... the government," the attorney said in the voicemail message, according to Mueller.

 Flynn's lawyer Robert Kelner did not immediately return a request for comment.
 The White House also did not immediately respond to a request for comment.